Nepali nationality law: Citizenship by naturalization

+Amendments and Recent Developments

+2022 Citizenship Amendment Bill

+In July 2022, the Parliament of Nepal passed the Citizenship Amendment Bill, aimed at clarifying provisions for acquiring citizenship by descent and naturalization.
+One of the central changes was to allow Nepali mothers to pass citizenship to their children even when the father's identity is unknown or foreign.
+The bill, however, maintained restrictions in cases where the father is identified as a foreign national.

+President Bidya Devi Bhandari refused to authenticate the bill, returning it to Parliament.
+After political deadlock, newly elected President Ram Chandra Paudel authenticated the bill in May 2023.
+The amendment came into force thereafter.

+While supporters praised it as progress towards gender equality, critics argued the law continued to favor paternal lineage and discriminated against women.
+Legal analysts also questioned the constitutional procedure used in the bill's authentication.

 Nepal citizenship certificates

 In Nepal, a Citizenship certificate (the legal paper denoting citizenship) is issued only to persons who have attained the age of sixteen.
-A person who is more than 16 years old and who wants to acquire a citizenship certificate on the basis of birth or descent is required to apply for the same by including with the application the Nepali citizenship certificate of one's father, mother, or close relative in his/her lineage, the certificate attesting one's lineage, the recommendation of the Village Development Committee or Municipality concerned, the land-ownership certificate in one's name, father's name or mother's name, or the receipt of the house tax.
+A person who is more than 16 years old and who wants to acquire a citizenship certificate on the basis of birth or descent is required to apply for the same by including with the application the Nepali citizenship certificate of one's parents or close relative in their lineage, the certificate attesting one's lineage, the recommendation of the Village Development Committee or Municipality concerned, the land-ownership certificate in one's name, their parents names, or the receipt of the house tax.

 Relinquishment and restoration of Nepali citizenship

 Relinquishment is covered in Section 10 of the Nepal Citizenship Act, 2006.
-If any Nepali citizen notifies the prescribed authority, in the prescribed manner of his decision to relinquish Nepali citizenship, the prescribed authority may register such notice, and his Nepali citizenship shall cease to exist with effect from the date of such recording.
+If any Nepali citizen notifies the prescribed authority, in the prescribed manner of their decision to relinquish Nepali citizenship, the prescribed authority may register such notice, and their Nepali citizenship shall cease to exist with effect from the date of such recording.

 Section 11 of the Nepal Citizenship Act provides for any person who has relinquished the citizenship of Nepal and desires to again become a citizen of Nepal to reacquire Nepali citizenship.
-The person must submit an application, along with evidence of his having been a citizen of Nepal previously, and also of having relinquished any foreign citizenship he has held.
+The person must submit an application, along with evidence of them having been a citizen of Nepal previously, and also of having relinquished any foreign citizenship they have held.